 Pleural Arch & Resilin

 Fleas’ hind legs are their primary source of jumping power.
-However, in order to execute large jumps, take-off is greatly accelerated by energy stored up in, and released from, a highly elastic protein called resilin.
+However, to execute large jumps, take-off is greatly accelerated by energy stored up in, and released from, a highly elastic protein called resilin.
 The resilin is located within a structure called the pleural arch.

 Poor Jumpers have Reduced Pleural Arches